xmolecules/jmolecules-examples/jmolecules-axon/03-onion-axon-cqrs-es-bank/README.md

 ## Running Example

-The example can be started by running the `CleanAxonBankApplication`.
+The example can be started by running the `HexagonalAxonBankApplication`.
 It supports two spring profiles (configured via `application.yml`).
 The `mem` profile works with an in-memory Event Store.
 If `no-mem` profile is active, the application requires an Axon Server, which can be started by starting